Seed Funding for Tech Startups: Everything You Need to Know

 Creating a startup from scratch was never an easy task, but in today's saturated tech startup landscape, it is becoming increasingly difficult for startups to even get off the ground with their seed round of funding.

-Historically, many startups were able to self finance the initial seed funding round by looking to family, friends, and personal finances.
-Today, seed fundings can range upwards of a million dollars, making bootstrapping a much more difficult task to undertake.
+Historically, many startups were able to self-finance the initial seed funding round by looking to family, friends, and personal finances.
+Today, seed fundings can range upwards of $1, making bootstrapping a much more difficult task to undertake.
 The high cost of entry into the tech startup industry has led to the slow phasing out of bootstrapping in favor of other funding methodologies.
 The new normal for a startup is to gain investors during the seed stage of funding.

-With tech startups being amongst the most densely populated startup genre, it can be difficult for a startup to stand out during the seed stage of funding.
+With tech startups being among the most densely populated startup genre, it can be difficult for a startup to stand out during the seed stage of funding.
 Simply having a good idea might have been able to convince investors in the past, but now the stiff competition has raised the bar for investors as to what they are looking for in a tech startup.
-What used to be a “nice to have” quality in a startup is now the standard for investors.
+What used to be a “nice-to-have” quality in a startup is now the standard for investors.

 Having a full understanding of the funding stage and what it means for both startup and investor can make a large impact on the ability of a startup to get funded.
-Below is a discussion of everything you need to know about seed funding for tech startups.
+Below is everything you need to know about seed funding for tech startups.